 Stipends are generally available for students participating in the Summer program for at least 8 weeks.
 Travel support is provided to attend National Veterinary Scholars Symposium.

-Veterinary Externship rotations in comparative pathology and/or research may be arranged at any time of the year, preferably for a minimum of 6 weeks.
-Externships of 6 weeks or more may be provided with a stipend depending on the circumstances of the training experience.
+Veterinary Externship rotations in comparative pathology and/or research may be arranged at any time of the year, depending on program ability to accommodate.

 Review a list of CBSTP's Summer Internship Alumni.